webmarketingroi/optimizely-x-cli/README.md

 Optimizely-X-CLI (`optxcli`) is a command line tool that lets developers build Optimizely X experiments faster by using the sofware tools you already love, and publish to Optimizely X when ready.
 With this tool you can use your own source code editors (like Vim or Notepad++) and Git to develop Optimizely experiments and variations locally.
-This had a *significant* positive impact on the test velocity.
+This has a significant positive impact on the test velocity.

 Optimizely-X-CLI includes a command line executable that also integrates with either the [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) (Google Chrome)